sanity-io/sanity/packages/@sanity/data-aspects/README.md

 sanity install @sanity/data-aspects
 ```

-Make sure data-aspects and desk-tool
+If you want the desk tool plugin too, repeat the above for the `@sanity/desk-tool` plugin as well.

-Add the file `config/@sanity/data-aspects.json` and put some stuff in there, e.g.:
+Add the file `config/@sanity/data-aspects.json` to you project and put some stuff in there, e.g.:

 ```
 {